manzitlo/IMPLEMENT-CNN-at-Kannada-MNIST/README.md

 1. Use dimensionality reduction tools to reduce and visualize hyperdimensional datasets.
 Getting down to two or three features helps us visualize the data, which is an important part of data analysis; The differences between PCA and t-SNE were also compared (in folder 1)

-2. Establish the CNN model (including dropout), analyze the impact of epochs on accuracy, and ensure that the accuracy is more than 98% (in folder 2)
+**2. Establish the CNN model (including dropout), analyze the impact of epochs on accuracy, and ensure that the accuracy is more than 98% (in folder 2)**

+*Using '/train.csv', '/test.csv', and '/Dig-MNIST.csv' to read the data.
+Checking the shape of train and test, train:(60000, 785); test: (5000, 785)*

+    print(train.shape)
+    print(test.shape)